King Kong (franchise): Literature and comics

 In 2013, the first of two books featuring crossovers with pulp heroes was published.
 To coincide with the 80th anniversary of both King Kong and Doc Savage, Altus Press published Doc Savage: Skull Island in both softcover and hardcover editions.
 This officially sanctioned book was written by Will Murray and based on concepts by DeVito.
 In 2016, Altus Press published the other crossover book, this time featuring a meeting between King Kong and Tarzan.
 The novel, called King Kong vs. Tarzan, was once again written by Will Murray and featured artwork by DeVito.
 In 2017, a new book featuring another origin story, written and illustrated by DeVito, was released, called King Kong of Skull Island.
 Expanded versions of the book titled King Kong Skull Island: Exodus and King Kong Skull Island: The Wall were released by Markosia in 2020.

 In March 2017, to coincide with the release of Kong: Skull Island, Titan Books released a novelization of the film written by Tim Lebbon and a hardcover book The Art and Making of Kong: Skull Island by Simon Ward.

-In 2021, to coincide with the release of Godzilla vs Kong, various tie-in books were released.
+In 2021, to coincide with the release of Godzilla vs. Kong, various tie-in books were released.
 On March 30, Legendary Comics released a graphic prequel novel called Kingdom Kong written by Marie Anello, as well as a children's picture book called Kong and Me written by Kiki Thorpe and illustrated by Nidhi Chanani.

 On April 6, Titan Books released Godzilla vs. Kong: The Official Movie Novelization written by Greg Keyes.
 Insight Editions released a children's board book called Godzilla vs. Kong: Sometimes Friends Fight (But They Always Make Up) written by Carol Herring, and on May 21, also released Godzilla vs. Kong: One Will Fall, The Art of the Ultimate Battle Royale written by Daniel Wallace.

+In April 2024, to coincide with the release of Godzilla x Kong: The New Empire, Titan Books released a novelization of the film written by Greg Keyes.